 Erin Underbakke has been with SDR since the spring of 2009.
 Not knowing anything about rescue or adoption or puppy mills, she got her first two dogs from a breeder.
 She wanted to do something more with dogs, and came across an ad on Craigslist for SDR.
 This opened her eyes to the whole world of rescue, and she jumped in head first, devoting much of her life to saving dogs' lives and educating the public.
 Erin is wife, mom of two, and also runs a child care that includes some of SDR's youngest advocates.
 She involves her family and daycare children with SDR as much as possible, doing fundraising and increasing awareness of rescue.
 Erin has three dogs, Livvy (a Maltese Shih tzu), Gabby (a morkie), and Looley (a toy poodle she adopted from SDR).

 Dan has been volunteering with SDR since 2008, when he adopted Skittles the beagle.
 In addition to Skittles, Dan also belongs to Elvis the pug and Neely the puggle.
 Dan provides IT support for Small Dog Rescue, and also built and maintains SDR's website.
-Dan's "regular job" is Digital Marketing Lead at ProVation Medical in Minneapolis.
+Dan's "regular job" is Manager of Marketing Operations at Provation Medical in Minneapolis.
 When not dutifully petting Skittles every time she demands it, Dan spends much of his time chasing Neely the sock thief, and acting as the "lap" for Elvis the lap dog.